seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 ## Stakeholder: Lily

-Lily Freeman on Tuesday April 22 and 4:30pm.
+We met with Lily Freeman on Tuesday April 22 and 4:30pm.
 Lily is a second year student who is not in formal leadership of any organization.
 She lives in a project house and is a member of the women's ultimate frisbee team.
+### Feedback
 #### Description of Test Session
 We treated the test session similarly to the prototype sessions where we followed a sandbox approach but this time with the docs as the supplementary material to communicate steps.
 Generally, Lily did not use the docs, though she did take a brief look when they were provided to her, and we only provided a few nudges in certain directions for features not fully implemented (for example: verification code at the time was hard coded to 123456 so we let her know that).
+We showed her Android first then iOS.

-### Behavoir of interacting with the documentation
+#### Behavoir of interacting with the documentation
 After being shown them, Lily did not interact with the documentation especially heavily during the sessions itself.
 However, she also had very few questions about how things worked, and the interactions she tried in our sandbox protocol nearly always did what she expected (which aligned with what we intended them to do).
 The one exception to this rule would be when a feature wasn't implemented, which, as we did in interviews, we would let her know was the case (this was denoted in the documentation as well, but wouldn't have given much more context than us talking).

-### Did they succeed or get stuck
+#### Did they succeed or get stuck
 As mentioned in the documentation part, she largely succeeded!
 She found pretty much every feature on both the Android and iOS side with little or no prompting: the one exception would be that after the Android app (which she saw first), she expected some implemented features iOS did not have yet (like favorites going to the favorite screen) because they were present on Android, but clarifying iOS did not have them yet seemed to ameliorate her confusion.

-### What feedback did they provide about the documentation
+#### What feedback did they provide about the documentation
 Seeing as her use of the documentation was minimal, she didn't provide much feedback about it, but the brief look she took at it did not elicit any strong reactions—it seemed to make enough sense but not really inspire further discussion from her side.

-### What questions did we ask and what were Lily's answers
+#### What questions did we ask and what were Lily's answers

 * Color scheme: what color would you imagine this being?
    * Lily's answer: probably blue, or like teal.
 Purple could also be nice, but lands on blue